 The website below is optimized for “SEO services Adelaide” and “SEO company Adelaide” given the keywords in their headings and content:

 How is the site performing?
 They are number one for these two keywords as of May 2015.
-Like all true black hat, it’s a matter of time before the search engines catch up on the technique and dish out punishment.
+Like all true black hat SEO techniques, it’s just a matter of time before the search engines catch on to the technique and dish out punishment.

-Ethical: Up the quality of “doorway pages”.
-Turn them into a warm cozy “landing page” users love to visit.
+Ethical: Up the quality of “doorway pages.”
+Turn them into warm, cozy “landing pages” users love to visit.
 Does the page answer the user’s search query with unique content and media?
 Good.

-As you produce landing pages over time, you capture more long-tail search to bolster organic search traffic.
+As you produce landing pages over time, you can capture more longtail search terms to bolster your organic search traffic.

 Unethical: What would a black hat be without a cloak?
-While I have no idea if the two are a fashion match or disaster, cloaking is rampant by black hatters who deliver one page to a search engine based on bot IP addresses while serving a different page to humans.
+While I have no idea if the two are a fashion match or disaster, black hatters have run rampant delivering one page to a search engine based on bot IP addresses while serving a different page to humans.

-Ethical: Google confirm there is “no such thing as white hat cloaking” because Googlebot must be treated the same as a user.
+Ethical: Google confirms that there is “no such thing as white hat cloaking” because Googlebot must be treated the same as a user.

 Check Google can crawl all your resources by seeing blocked resources in Google Webmaster Tools.
 For images, use alt tags.
 For flash, have a text-equivalent that Google can read and blind-users have read out like this NSA example.